GoogleChrome/web.dev/src/site/content/en/angular/accessible-angular-with-codelyzer/index.md

 ---
 layout: post
-title: 'Audit your Angular app’s accessibility with codelyzer'
+title: 'Audit your Angular app's accessibility with codelyzer'
 subhead: |
   Want to make your Angular site accessible for everyone?
 This is the right place!
 hero: accessible.jpg